maliput/maliput_documentation/docs/getting_started.rst

 `maliput` provides a way to load the rule registry via a YAML file by using the `maliput::LoadRuleRegistryFromFile <html/deps/maliput/html/namespacemaliput.html#a03c4c176854c7d60524ec666c03f3ff4>`_ method.

+As example, we will use the `maliput_malidrive` backend.

 .. code-block:: cpp
     :linenos:
     :caption: C++